gianfaye/gianfaye-jekyll/bio.md

 You can find me learning new things to code at [CodeSchool](https://www.codeschool.com/users/22010), [Codecademy](http://www.codecademy.com/users/gianfaye), and [Coderbits](https://coderbits.com/gianfaye).

-I like working with the DOM, consuming RESTful APIs, and learning new and emerging web technologies.
+I like working with the DOM, putting APIs to their proper places like a boss (jk), and learning new and emerging web technologies.

 ##Publications